E A Terra Nunca Me Pareceu Tão Distante

-E A Terra Nunca Me Pareceu Tão Distante is a Brazilian post-rock band formed in São Paulo, in 2013.
+E A Terra Nunca Me Pareceu Tão Distante (/pt-BR/; And the Earth Never Seemed So Far Away to Me) is a Brazilian post-rock band formed in São Paulo in 2013.
 It consists of Lucas Theodoro (guitars, synthesizers), Luden Viana (guitars, synthesizers), Luccas Villela (bass, guitars), and Rafael Jonke (drums).
 Their music blends post-rock, instrumental rock, and experimental rock, incorporating atmospheric, ambient textures and emotional lyricism.

-The band released their self-titled debut extended play (EP) in 2013, followed by a second EP, Vázio in 2014, which was funded through crowdfunding.
-Their debut studio album, Fundação (2018), released via Balaclava Records, marked a stylistic evolution with the incorporation of math rock elements and their first use of vocals.
+The band released their self-titled debut extended play (EP) in 2013, followed by a second EP, Vazio (lit.
+'Empty') in 2014, which was funded through crowdfunding.
+Their debut studio album, Fundação (lit.
+'Foundation'), released in 2018 via Balaclava Records, marked a stylistic evolution with the incorporation of math rock elements and their first use of vocals.
 The album was positively received and led to a national tour, including appearances at major festivals like Lollapalooza Brazil, where they became the first instrumental act to perform.
-After a period of relative inactivity as of 2019 during the COVID-19 pandemic, the group returned in 2023 with the self-produced EP Linguagem, which commemorated their ten-year anniversary.
+After a period of relative inactivity as of 2019 during the COVID-19 pandemic, the group returned in 2023 with the self-produced EP Linguagem (lit.
+'Language'), which commemorated their ten-year anniversary.

 History

 2013–2017: Formation and early years

 E A Terra Nunca Me Pareceu Tão Distante was formed in 2013 in the city of São Paulo by Rafael Jonke and Luden Viana, longtime collaborators who had previously played together in other projects.
 They were later joined by Lucas Theodoro and bassist Marcelo Rachmuth.
 Their first release, a self-titled debut extended play (EP) issued in November 2013, was followed by the single "HIP 13044b" in the same year.
-A second EP, Vazio (2014), was funded through crowdfunding and marked a transition toward more collaborative and melancholic songwriting.
+A second EP, Vazio (lit.
+'Empty'), was released in 2014 and funded through crowdfunding and marked a transition toward more collaborative and melancholic songwriting.

 The band's lineup stabilized with the entry of bassist Luccas Villela in early 2015, replacing Rachmuth.
-Villela contributed to both live performances and new compositions, beginning with the compact Medo de Morrer / Medo de Tentar (2016), released on 7" vinyl by Polysom.
-The release incorporated preliminary electronic elements.
-While the band acknowledged that the EP was produced under tight deadlines, it represented an important transitional moment in their discography.
+Villela contributed to both live performances and new compositions, beginning with the compact Medo de Morrer / Medo de Tentar (lit.
+'Fear of Dying / Fear of Trying'), released in 2016 on 7" vinyl by Polysom.
+The band acknowledged that this EP represented a "touch" of new experimentation, specifically featuring their first use of preliminary electronic elements.